Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [x] Easy schema evolution
 - [ ] Limited data storage capacity

-[Explaination:]One of the bendfits of using NoSQL databases is easy schema evolution.
+[Explanation:]One of the benefits of using NoSQL databases is easy schema evolution.
 NoSQL databases are designed to handle flexible data models, which can be easily modified and updated as the data evolves.
 This makes it easier to handle changing.

 #### Q51.
 NoSQL databases are most often referred to as?